 Ah, Valorant!
 The famous love-child of Overwatch and CSGO.
 I’ve been playing Valorant from the beta days and never put it down since.
 Even though Valorant is a lightweight game, I’ve tried several tweaks that took its performance to the next level.
 Hence, I wrote this guide for players who want the absolute best performance in-game.
 This guide features the best Valorant settings to fix FPS drops, get better graphics, and achieve better performance.
+Also, if you are looking for Valorant Crosshair Settings, go through this for a complete explanation.

 Why Do You Need to Optimize Valorant?